Leader of the Opposition (Uganda): The fall and rise of Obote

-The Parliament of Uganda effectively ceased to function for 8 years when General Idi Amin had seized power in a coup d'état in January 1971.
+The Parliament of Uganda effectively ceased to function for 8 years when General Idi Amin seized power in a coup d'état in January 1971.
 The Amin regime preferred to rule through decrees and regular military announcements.
-As a result, most of the UPC and DP politicians went underground or kept a very low profile, while others fled into exile.
+As a result, most UPC and DP politicians went underground or kept a very low profile, while others fled into exile.
 Obote himself fled to Tanzania.

-Following the overthrow of the Amin regime in April 1979 by Tanzanian troops and some Ugandan exiles, Parliament was restored under the name 'National Consultative Council (NCC)' whose responsibilities not only included enacting new laws for the country, but also supervising the executive systematically in order to prevent the reappearance of dictatorial rule.
-The NCC however did not divide itself into "Government" and "Opposition" sides.
-Instead it operated as a multi-party umbrella organisation under Uganda National Liberation Front (UNLF) which sought to reach consensus on each issue on non-ideological and non-party basis.
+Following the overthrow of the Amin regime in April 1979 by Tanzanian troops and some Ugandan exiles, Parliament was restored under the name National Consultative Council (NCC), whose responsibilities not only included enacting new laws for the country, but also supervising the executive systematically in order to prevent the reemergence of dictatorial rule.
+The NCC, however, did not divide itself into "government" and "opposition" sides.
+Instead it operated as a multi-party umbrella organisation under Uganda National Liberation Front (UNLF), which sought to reach consensus on each issue on a non-ideological and non-party basis.

-The first post-independence elections were held in December 1980 during which Obote and his UPC was voted into power.
-But the elections were hotly disputed although Dr. Paul Kawanga Ssemogerere, the new DP Leader and his fellow DP MPs reluctantly accepted to it in the Opposition benches.
-Dr. Ssemogerere thus became Uganda's fifth Leader of the Opposition.
-The Opposition vociferously condemned the escalation of Uganda's external debt, general insecurity and violation of basic human rights of ordinary Ugandans.
-They were also alleged to be sympathetic to the guerrilla activities which were started especially in the Luweero Triangle by the National Resistance Movement (NRM) led by Yoweri Kaguta Museveni (the current President), Uganda Freedom Movement (UFM) led by Andrew Kayira and Uganda Freedom Fighters (UFF) led by Robert Serumaga.
+The first post-independence elections were held in December 1980, during which Obote and the UPC were voted into power.
+Although the results of the elections were hotly contested, DP leader Dr. Paul Kawanga Ssemogerere and his fellow DP MPs reluctantly accepted to sit in the opposition benches.
+Dr. Ssemogerere thus became Uganda's 5th Leader of the Opposition.
+The opposition vociferously condemned the escalation of Uganda's external debt, general insecurity and violations of basic human rights of ordinary Ugandans.
+They were also alleged to be sympathetic to guerrilla movements predominantly in the Luweero Triangle, including the National Resistance Movement (NRM) led by future president Yoweri Kaguta Museveni, the Uganda Freedom Movement (UFM) led by Andrew Kayira, and the Uganda Freedom Fighters (UFF) led by Robert Serumaga.